Fixoon/Drinkerino/README.md

 The app is not perfect, many things could probably be done better.
 I'll update the app sometimes when I feel like it

-The app doesn't work properly in Android P dp1.
-I'll fix it before Android P is released.
+~~The app doesn't work properly in Android P dp1.
+I'll fix it before Android P is released.~~ Fixed.

 Don't take the recipes seriously.
 I haven't tested any of them.